Obtaining a Library Card

 Any Massachusetts resident may register and use any public library in the Commonwealth.
 It’s easier if you register in the town where you live; however, NOBLE (North of Boston Library Exchange) libraries will issue a library card to anyone with a picture ID and proof of a current address.
 Once you have a library card, you can use it at most other libraries without the need to get multiple cards.

-You need a Personal Identification Number in order to login to your library account, request items & access many online services available on this website.
-If you don’t know what your PIN is, please contact the library at sau@noblenet.org or 781.231.4168 and we can reset it for you.
+When you register for your eCard or register in person for a full access card, you can choose a Password for your account.
+You need a Password in order to login to your library account, request items, and access many online services available through the Library’s website.
+If you don’t know what your Password is, please contact the library at 781.231.4168 and we can reset it for you.
 You’ll need to confirm the contact information on your account at that time.
+Once you login to your account, you may also change your own Password at any time.

 We take your right to privacy very seriously, therefore, we request that you use only your own card and recommend that you do not give your card to others.
-This is also why we cannot discuss any details of your account over the phone or share that information with family members.
-If you change your name, address, telephone number, or e-mail address, please let us know so we can update your card information.
-Without current contact information we will not be able to reach you when we need to inform you that reserves, interlibrary loans, or other information that has arrived for you.
+This is also why we cannot discuss any details of your account over the phone or share that information with friends or family members without your written consent.

 Load Periods & Fines